sccbioinformatics/CSENS_Migration_docs/docs/index.md

 # Migration instructions from LSENS2 to COSMOS-SENS for those at the Lund Stem Cell Center.

 ## WARNING!!!
-These finer details contained in this document are still being worked on and will likely change a little.
+The finer details contained in this document are still being worked on and will likely change a little.
 You should read this so you are broadly familiar with what will happen next and generally what you should be doing.

 ## Introduction
 We have all been using LSENS2 for the past few years, and we will now migrate to COSMOS-SENS.
 This system is different from what we have been using before where we had our own front-end, storage, and compute nodes.